mizchi/frontend-boilerplate/README.md

-# Modern Client Project ver 20170218
+# Modern Client Project ver 20170219

 ## Concept

-- Linting by eslint and flow
+- Linting by eslint, stylelint and flow
 - Deploy gh-pages by CircleCI
 - Run test(ava) in node
 - Build for Chrome in development